-It’s been 16 years since 19 hijackers turned four commercial airliners into ballistic missiles, busted a hole into the side of the Pentagon and toppled the Twin Towers in New York City.
-That means it’s also been 16 years since I was a junior at Rutgers University in New Brunswick, New Jersey.
+It’s been 17 years since the terror attacks of September 11, 2001; 17 years since 19 hijackers turned four commercial airliners into ballistic missiles, busted a hole into the side of the Pentagon and toppled the Twin Towers in New York City.
+That means it’s also been 17 years since I was a senior at Rutgers University in New Brunswick, New Jersey.

 Just 35 miles south of the World Trade Center, the sky above us went quiet.
 You don’t really think about the omnipresence of airplanes and helicopters overhead, especially somewhere as densely populated as the Northeast Corridor.
 But when the FAA grounded all non-military vehicles, the silence above was indescribably eerie.

 The sun sparkled through the perfect blue.
-Miles below, our classes were cancelled as friends scrambled to determine the whereabouts of parents, cousins, siblings and high school pals.
-The greater New York/New Jersey area was a tangle of overtaxed cell towers and maxed out service grids.
+Miles below, our classes were canceled as friends scrambled to determine the whereabouts of parents, cousins, siblings and high school pals.
+The greater New York/New Jersey area was a tangle of overtaxed cell towers and maxed-out service grids.
 Facebook and Twitter hadn’t been invented yet.
 My Space was the only social network out there and people mostly used it to promote their crummy bands.

 City of Ruins

 The details of my college experience are getting a little hazier these days.
 Courses blend together.
 The names and faces of lapsed friendships become a little harder to recall.
 Even the way I felt or thought of certain things, those sensations are becoming less tangible all the time.
 You can't recapture the feeling of being 20.

 The details of my college experience are getting a little hazier these days.
 Courses blend together.
 The names and faces of lapsed friendships become a little harder to recall.
 Even the way I felt or thought of certain things—those sensations are becoming less tangible all the time.
 You can’t recapture the feeling of being 21.